St Valentine’s Day

-Valentine’s card tradition did not start until 1400’s and the cards were hand written, sometimes containing poetry.
-Our present day printed ready-made cards appeared in the 1900’s and started to replace the hand written ones in popularity.
+Valentine’s card tradition did not start until the 1400s and the cards were handwritten, sometimes containing poetry.
+Our present-day printed ready-made cards appeared in the 1900s and started to replace the handwritten ones in popularity.

 Common motifs on Valentine cards are Cupid, the Roman god of love and hearts, which are commonly associated with emotion.
 Birds are also often featured on the cards.